 Spring Study Abroad Programs

-Study Abroad, a traditional concept of allowing students to engage their architectural studies directly with sites and cities, is offered at PennDesign in many forms.
-Among these, the spring abroad programs offer the longest exposure and duration of stay: they allow students to become fully immersed in cultures and sites distant to the United States.
-The four programs in 2018 offer different themes and cultures, as well as degrees to which design exercises complement historical and discursive academic matter.
+Study Abroad Programs allows students to enrich their architectural studies directly with travel and intensive study of sites and cities, offering the longest exposure and duration of stay: students become fully immersed in local cultures and sites, living, seeing important sites, and studying for four weeks in the late spring.
+The two programs in 2020 offer different themes and cultures; design exercises complement historical and discursive academic matter.
+NB: These courses are offered as spring electives.

-In 2018, students study and travel for approximately 4 weeks at the end of the spring semester (mid/late-May through mid/late-June) and receive 1 elective course unit of credit.
-These programs are open to both graduate and undergraduate students, at all levels, as well as to graduate students outside of PennDesign in and outside of the University of Pennsylvania, with approval of the instructors.
-See below for information on the specific programs, fees, credit, and application.
+In 2020, students study and travel for approximately 4 weeks at the end of the spring semester (mid/late-May through mid/late-June).
+These programs can be taken for or without credit.
+These programs are open to both graduate and undergraduate students, at all levels, as well as to graduate students outside of Weitzman School in and outside of the University of Pennsylvania, with approval of the instructors.
+See below for information on the different programs, fees, credit, and application procedures.

 Led by Annette Fierro, Associate Professor

-The Paris Program is a long-established academic program that draws from many associations local to this greatest of Western cities.
-In its four-week study, the program consists of lectures on architecture, landscape and urbanism from important scholars, architects and engineers, with accompanied tours to buildings, landscapes, and professional offices.
+The Paris Program is a long-established academic program that draws from many old and new associations local to this greatest of Western cities.
+In its four-week study, the program consists of lectures on architecture, landscape and urbanism from important scholars, architects and engineers, with accompanied tours to buildings, landscapes, and offices.

 We experience architecture and the city of Paris with an immediate sense of content.

-Finally, we PRODUCE one video/writing project which serves to focus all of the above through a creative ACT.
-In 2018, the topic will address spaces of protest in the city, confronting recent events and recent politics which are yet present in the city.
-We read, observe, absorb, write, illustrate, and film and re-film the spaces and actions of the city, in the city..............then we TOUR, HIKE, and SWIM in Marseille.
+Finally, we PRODUCE one photography/video/writing project which serves to focus all of the above through a creative act, recasting a moment in the city in experimental media.
+We read, observe, absorb, write, illustrate, and document and re-document the spaces and actions of the city, in the city.

 Led by Danielle Willems & Ezio Blasetti

-The Summer Study Abroad Program Greece will organize a series of visits to both archaeological sites as well as modern and contemporary architectural sites.
-PennDesign students will exchange and collaborate with a selected group of Greek Architecture students, Artists and Designers during a week-long design workshop.
+The Study Abroad Program in Greece will organize a series of visits to both archaeological sites as well as modern and contemporary architectural sites.
+Weitzman School students will exchange and collaborate with a selected group of Greek Architecture students, Artists and Designers during a week-long design workshop.
 There will be a series of lectures from professionals and academics, which will frame the proceedings of the workshop.
 The final presentation will take the form of a symposium and an installation.
-The Greece study abroad program will run from 5/17/2017 to 6/16/2017.
+The Greece study abroad program will run from 5/20/2019 to 6/20/2019.

 This program exposes students to the ancient and contemporary of Greek culture, archeology, city planning and architecture foundations.
 Many cannons of our discourses come directly from Ancient Greek civilization, ranging from our Democracies to City Planning, Theory and Design.
 Every Designer should have the opportunity to study and closely read these foundational elements.
 These spaces, architecture and archaeological sites in Greece hold vast value to contemporary designers and are an essential part of educating the next generation of Designers.
 We will cover the following topics in this program (1) Ancient Architecture, Archaeology and City Planning.
 (2) The Generative & the Geologic: The Ancient Rivers of Athens.
 (3) Contemporary Athens and Mega Developments.
-(4) Speculative Architectural Movements and the Venice Biennale.
-(5) Aegean Archipelagos and Aerial Photogrammetry.
+(4) Aegean Archipelagos and Aerial Photogrammetry.

 The program is organized from the end of May to the end of June.
 The typical week is structured with tours of Ancient and Contemporary site in the start of the day, and guest lectures and cultural events in the evening.
 Lectures are organized with the Fine Arts and Architecture Departments in Athens, conveniently located in the center of Athens walking distance from the Acropolis.
 Weekend trips are left open to explore the cities and the islands, unless there is a planned excursion.
 In the past we have organized trips to Archaeological sites outside of Athens such as Meteora, Epidaurus, Peloponnese, Ionian Islands and Aegean Islands.
 There is also a sailing trip, which will explore the Archipelagos of Greece.
 We will engage in 3D scanning ancient sites.
 Students will live in the heart of the Ancient City Center with public transportation to sites of interest and leisure.